wadey/cryptorand/README.md

 ```go
 func NewSource(rand io.Reader) rand.Source
 ```
 NewSource returns a new rand.Source backed by the given random source.
+Calling Seed() will result in a panic.